AllenWLynch/lisa/README.rst

 LISA is a statistical test for the influence of Transcription Factors on a set of genes.
 We leverage integrative modeling of public chromatin accessiblity and factor binding to make predictions that go beyond simple co-expression analysis.
 The minimum you need to run LISA is a list of genes-of-interest, but you can also supply your own epigenetic background.
 For more information, see `Qin et al., 2020 <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-1934-6>`_.
 This implementation extends the original, running faster, reducing dependencies, and adding useful CLI functions for pipeline integration.

+The python package is easy to install and has a rich set of features and options.
+For a quick introduction to the method, check out the `web interface <http://lisa.cistrome.org/>`_.

 The Model
 -----